-Notwithstanding the prior paragraph, (1) at the Company's annual meeting of stockholders held in 2026 (the "2026 Annual Meeting"), the successors of the Class I directors whose terms expire at the 2026 Annual Meeting shall each be elected for a term expiring at the Company's next annual meeting of stockholders (the "2027 Annual Meeting"); (2) at the 2027 Annual Meeting, the successors of the directors whose terms expire at the 2027 Annual Meeting (including, for the avoidance of doubt, the Class II directors and the successors of the directors elected at the 2026 Annual Meeting) shall each be elected for a term expiring at the Company's next annual meeting of stockholders following the 2027 Annual Meeting (the "2028 Annual Meeting"); and (3) at the 2028 Annual Meeting and at all annual meetings thereafter, all directors shall be elected for a term expiring at the Company's next annual meeting of stockholders following such meeting.
+Notwithstanding the prior paragraph, (1) at the Company's annual meeting of stockholders held in 2026 (the "2026 Annual Meeting"), the successors of the Class I directors whose terms expire at the 2026 Annual Meeting shall each be elected for a term expiring at the Company's next annual meeting of stockholders (the "2027 Annual Meeting"); (2) at the 2027 Annual Meeting, the successors of the directors whose terms expire at the 2026 Annual Meeting (including, for the avoidance of doubt, the Class II directors and the successors of the directors elected at the 2026 Annual Meeting) shall each be elected for a term expiring at the Company's next annual meeting of stockholders following the 2027 Annual Meeting (1) shall each be elected for a term expiring at the Company's next annual meeting of stockholders following the 2027 Annual Meeting (the "2028 Annual Meeting"); and (3) at the 2028 Annual Meeting and at all annual meetings thereafter, all directors shall be elected for a term expiring at the Company's next annual meeting.
 Commencing with the 2028 Annual Meeting, the classification of the Board of Directors of the Company shall cease.